SarahCiscoFrance/CamSwitcher/README.md

 ---

+Now that you understand the logic you can set these lists.

-Also you can set the value of `const NEW_SPEAKER_TIME`which is the time (in milliseconds) to wait before switching to a new speaker.
+Also you can set the value of `const NEW_SPEAKER_TIME` which is the time (in milliseconds) to wait before switching to a new speaker.

+Note: the macro is of course only active during a call